 include_metadata: true setting to your receivers’s configuration, so that the batch processor can use the available metadata keys.

-Batching by metadata can increase memory consumption, as each metadata combination triggers the allocation of a new background task in the Collector.
+Batching by metadata might increase memory consumption, as each metadata combination triggers the allocation of a new background task in the Collector.
 The maximum number of distinct combinations is defined using the

 metadata_cardinality_limit setting, which defaults to

 The following table shows the configuration options for the batch processor:

 If you are a Splunk Observability Cloud customer and are not able to see your data in Splunk Observability Cloud, you can get help in the following ways.

 Available to Splunk Observability Cloud customers

 Available to prospective customers and free trial users

 Ask a question and get answers through community support at Splunk Answers .